Plan

 - You need to be logged in as the current planner for the change request.

-Action ID (field DEFACTIONID) |
+| Action ID (DEFACTIONID) |

-The task or action that needs to be performed on all transactions to successfully deliver the required design or production "change".
+The task or action to perform on all transactions to successfully deliver the design or production change.
 As the default task your selected action is applied to all lines on this plan.
-For example, you might select the action "Disassemble" if the selected entity is "Work orders" and this task is a prerequisite for a replacement component.
+For example, you might select the action Disassemble if the selected entity is Work order and the task is a prerequisite for a replacement component.
 The list of actions is defined in the 2032 local menu. |

-Actioner (field DEFACTIONER) |
+| Actioner (DEFACTIONER) |

-The Sage X3 user that needs to take ownership of the task or action to be assigned to all transactions.
-As the default actioner your selected user will be assigned to deliver all lines on this plan.
+The Sage X3 user that needs to take ownership of the task or action assigned to all transactions.
+As the default actioner, your selected user will be assigned to deliver all lines on the plan.
 They'll be responsible for delivering the assigned task in full by the required date.
-Select the code of the Sage X3 user who will be responsible for delivering the requirement.
+Select the code of the user to be responsible for delivering the requirement.
 The query displays each user's Role and Department if appropriate values are defined in the CCMROLE–Role and CCMDEPT–Department user parameters (TC chapter, CCM group).
 They'll receive confirmation by email after the high level plan is complete, if the folder level CCMEMAILAC–Email actioner parameter (TC chapter, CCM group) is set.
-The email contains a uniform resource locator (URL) to the plan.
-If you've assigned yourself as the actioner, you will not receive a notification email. |
+The email has a URL to the plan.
+Note - tip

-Complete by (field DEFCOMPDATE) |
+| Complete by (DEFCOMPDATE) |

-The date by which all tasks need to be completed.
+The date to complete all tasks by.
 As the default completion date, your selected date is applied to all lines on the plan.
-The date should equate to the completion date defined in the high level Work Breakdown Structure. |
+Note - tip

 Lines

-Action ID (field ACTIONID) |
+| Action ID (ACTIONID) |

-The task or action that needs to be performed on the associated entity to successfully deliver the required design or production "change".
-For example, you might select the action "Disassemble" if the associated entity is "Work orders" and the task is a prerequisite for a replacement component.
+The task or action to perform on the associated entity to successfully deliver the design or production change.
+For example, you might select the action Disassemble if the associated entity is Work order and the task is a prerequisite for a replacement component.
 The list of entities is defined in the 2032 local menu. |

-Complete by (field COMPLETEDATE) |
+| Complete by (COMPLETEDATE) |

-The date by which the task needs to be completed.
-The date for the final task in your plan should equate to the completion date defined in the high level Work Breakdown Structure. |
+The date for the final task in your plan should equate to the completion date defined in the high level Work Breakdown Structure.

-Actioner (field ACTIONER) |
+| Actioner (ACTIONER) |

 The Sage X3 user that needs to take ownership of the task or action assigned.
-This user will be responsible for delivering the assigned task in full by the required date.
-Select the code of the Sage X3 user who will be responsible for delivering the requirement.
+The user will be responsible for delivering the assigned task in full by the required date.
+Select the code of the user responsible for delivering the requirement.
 The query displays each user's Role and Department if appropriate values are defined in the CCMROLE–Role and CCMDEPT–Department user parameters (TC chapter, CCM group).
 They'll receive confirmation by email after the high level plan is complete, if the folder level CCMEMAILAC–Email actioner parameter (TC chapter, CCM group) is set.
-The email contains a uniform resource locator (URL) to the plan.
-If you've assigned yourself as the actioner, you will not receive a notification email. |
+The email has a URL to the plan.
+Note - tip

-Comment (field COMMENT) |
+| Comment (COMMENT) |

 |